 Eva had a friend named Marta who was also Jewish, but not of Hungarian nationality.
 As a foreigner, she had been deported to Poland with her family before the German invasion and was murdered.
 Eva was terrified that she would eventually suffer the same fate.
 On April 20th, she wrote “Had Marta known…what was in store for her when she went with her father, would she still have gone?
 Dear diary, I admit that I very much want to live…if I were given the same choice as Marta, I would stay even without Papa and Agi…because I want to stay alive!”
 One of the tragedies of the Holocaust is that people were often forced to separate from their families in order to try to survive.
 No one should ever have to make such a choice!

-You may read more of Eva’s diary in the book, “We are Witnesses: Five Diaries of Teenagers Who Died in the Holocaust”.
-You may also find out about her at this website.
+You may read more of Eva’s diary in the book .
+You may also discover more about Eva online here.

 Monday - Thursday 9 AM - 4 PM

 No admission is charged for visiting the Center or for attending commemorative programs and films.
 Scheduled school group may limit access to some parts of the museum.